 1. Assess the risks

-This initial stage involves identifying and evaluating the organization’s information assets, potential threats, and vulnerabilities.
-The assessment can help you understand the risks and prioritize security measures.
+This initial stage involves identifying and evaluating your organization’s information assets, potential threats, and vulnerabilities.
+The assessment helps you understand the risks and prioritize security measures.

 2. Outline the policy

-Based on the risk assessment results, create your information security policy.
-Consider outlining all possible rules, procedures, and guidelines depending on the defined scope and the type of information security policy you are going to implement.
+Create your information security policy based on your risk assessment results.
+Outline all possible rules, procedures, and guidelines depending on the defined scope and the type of information security policy you are going to implement.

 3. Implement the policy